Yeoxis/y-loadingscreen/README.txt

 ## Configuration

-Everything is in the `CONFIG` block at the top of `index.html`.
+Everything is in the `CONFIG` block of `index.html`.
 You do not need to touch anything else.

 | Option | Description |
 |--------|-------------|